richard9106/project-1/README.md

 ### As a business owner:

 - I would like to present myself and my offer on the website clearly to potential customers.
-    > Name, photo of the instructor and top skills are on each page in portfolio section.
-Career path section at home page provides more details.
+    > Name, company logo and abut us pague on the navegation menu

-- I need to make sure that my current and new customers will find a professional help with their diets, personal or group trainings.
+- I need to make sure that my current and new customers will find all information easy.
-    > Customers can achieve this by contacting through contact form.
-They can choose interesting topic and describe their needs in a message box.
+    > Customers can see all info and links in the main page or home page

-- I want my customers to be able to learn how to use my website intuitively and easily.
+- I want my customers can contact in diferent ways.
-    > Each site has a fixed navigation menu and is accessible at all times.
-All content is presented with minimalistic approach.
+    > They have diferent ways to contact us in the contact page including contact form and other ways like email and phone number.

-- I would like to build and maintain relationship with potential and current customers.
+- I would like to build and maintain our community with potential and current visitors.
-    > Customers are able to find a links to social channels at the bottom of each page.
-Alternatively they can contact by email or contact form.
+    > visitors are able to find a links to social channels at the bottom of each page.

 ### As a new customer:
-- wish to find information about personal trainer and check her/his qualifications.
+- I wish to find information about new parents tips or advices.
-    > User can see essential description on the home page.
-More information can be find in about page.
+    >All information it's on the Home page

-- I would like to contact with a diet coach to change my eating habits and start healthy lifestyle.
+- I would like to contact an expert on the subject
-    > User can find a contact form in contact page.
-Alternatively can use an email.
-Email address if located in a footer the bottom of each page.
+    >In the Support page they can find all information and links to find a therapist.

-- I want to join in a fitness group with professional trainer, to find motivation and spend time actively.
+- I would like to find psychological help in case I need it
-    > Brief class description of fitness group classes can be find on the home page below career path section.
-Offer site provides more detailed description.
-Frome there user can click contact us button and send a message to the traier.
+    >In the Support page they can find all information and links to find a therapist.

 ### As a returning customer:
-- I need to contact my diet coach to reschedule my meeting.
+-  I would like to find psychological help in case I need it
-    > User can find a contact form in contact page.
-Alternatively can use social channels or email.
+    >In the Support page they can find all information and links to find a therapist.

-- I would like to check timetable for current days and times for a group trainings.
+- I would like to contact an expert.
-    > Each site has time table at the bottom of the page.
+     >In the Support page they can find all information and links to find a therapist or in the contact page you can contact the companie and we will help you.

-- I want to show my friend a location of the fitness studio where we can join for a semi private personal training.
+- I would like be part of the community and get more information.
-    > Each page contains location information in a footer.
-Users are able to find a location map in contact page.
+    > There are social media links in all pages at the end fo each one.

 ---